Training

 • Who is assigned?

-Most staff are assigned Foundational Training with the exception of a few sub-populations (e.g., union, guest services, VTS).
+Foundational Training is assigned to staff with the exception of a few sub-populations (e.g., union, guest services, VTS).
+All others are highly encouraged to take this training.

 • How can I view the completion status of my employees?